YOUR ULTIMATE GUIDE

 International LNAT Universities

-Please note that 2022 will be the first year that the University of Cambridge will require the LNAT for their law course.
-In previous years, Cambridge has used an in house admissions test called the Cambridge Law Test (CLT).
+Please note that 2022 was the first year that the University of Cambridge will require the LNAT for their law course.
+In previous years, Cambridge has used an in-house admissions test called the Cambridge Law Test (CLT).
 This test has since been discontinued in favour of the LNAT.

 Key LNAT Dates